thedonfung/thedonfung.github.io/README.md

-# Rand Xie Home Page
+# Don Fung Home Page

-This is the code for the [Rand Xie Home Page](randxie.github.io).
-Most components are copifed from [Yevgeniy Brikman Home Page](https://www.ybrikman.com).
+This is the code for the [Don Fung Home Page](thedonfung.github.io).
+Repo is forked from [Rand Xie's repo](github.com/randxie), and originally taken from [Yevgeniy Brikman Home Page](https://www.ybrikman.com).

 ## License